spoullados/SquallyHSGArtTours/README.md

 This repository serves as a starting point for your projects, whereby following the instructions to come you will be able to have a conversation with the Navel Robot.

-Assuming you have set up you personal computer with all requirements outlined in the "Getting Started" manual (LINK),
+Assuming you have set up you personal computer with all requirements outlined in the "Getting Started" manual (LINK), you need to first "fork" this repository.
+Every team member should then be included on the project repository, and the repository should be cloned.